CreatCodeBuild/hyper2web/docs/tutorials.rst

 Chapter 1: Set Up the Server
 ============================

 In this tutorial, we will create a simple HTML5 game together.
 The game will teach you most aspects of our framework.
-Also, we will be writing both frontend and backend.
+We will only focus on backend.
+Frontend code will be provided.

 Our framework works on both Linux and Windows systems.
 I will use Unix/Linux conventions/terms in this tutorial.